 Assign less to the sprint in the planning.
 That buffer might be of different sizes in different sprints based on the need of the business, product, or team.

 Option 2: Plan the sprint for 100%

-We found it a better solution to plan the sprint for 100%.
-Once the support ticket arrives, the PO must decide if it should be included in the sprint (therefore breaking the commitment).
+The better solution is to plan the sprint for 100% of capacity.
+Once the support ticket arrives, the Product Owner must decide if it should be included in the sprint (therefore breaking the commitment).
 I try to not break the commitment as much as possible.
 Therefore I want to find the root causes more thoroughly.

 Urgent doesn’t mean it is also important.

 A lot of tickets can wait.
 It is easy just to speak to the ticket reporter first and you will find that it is not so urgent.
 This means you can plan the fix of such a ticket in the later sprint.
-Of course, such a decision might be impacted by your SLA.
-Which, in most of the cases we observed, were not defined good enough, or too wide.
+Of course, such a decision might be impacted by your Service Layer Agreemen.
+Which, in most of the cases we observed, were not defined well enough, or too wide.
 They included only response time without a proper process of investigation and triage.

 Don’t forget to evaluate how many support tickets were planned, fixed in the sprint.
 Which of them arrived after the sprint has been started?
 Ask the team why they happen, how can we overcome such tickets in the future.
 What needs to be planned to fix their root cause.
 Can be the solution described in your FAQ?
 Maybe that is enough…